6 Ways We Impede Our Own Success from Arriving and How to Get Out of Our Own Way

 Understanding the journey to the success we seek provides the eventual experience of arriving at our hoped for destination, but first we must understand how it eventually arrives – i.e. with a few moments of quandary and doubt.

 Along the journey of self-evolution and self-growth, it may appear that magic plays a role in our life journey, inviting opportunities to cross our path that seem to arrive out of nowhere.
 However, the secret of inviting magic into our life begins with setting intentions, and then bravely, without promises, stepping toward the life we have envisioned.
-Next and necessarily, we must do the work required, invest the time, gather the knowledge, learn the skills for however long it might take, and by doing all of this, we demonstrate to the universe that we are serious about our determination to bring about the change you seek.
+Next and necessarily, we must do the work required, invest the time, gather the knowledge, learn the skills for however long it might take, and by doing all of this, we demonstrate to the universe that we are serious about our determination to bring about the change we seek.

 Which brings me to opportunities knocking seemingly out of the blue.
 Gradually, and at a time when we least think that it will happen, opportunity will knock.
 But the knock doesn’t come with any promises, only an invitation to a path that we can now travel should we wisely say yes.
 In such moments, we might disbelieve what we have the chance to do, to live, to experience, and it is in this disbelief that we might errantly get in our own way and impede our own success from fully arriving which is why I wanted to share today’s post with you.
 To ensure you and opportunity cross paths and journey forward together. ☺️